 - Paragraph 9 of SB-FRS 24 provides a definition of a related party.
 The Government does not exert control over certain entities that would be deemed as related parties under Paragraph 9 of SB-FRS 24.
 For example, the Government is a shareholder of certain companies, but these companies operate independently of the Government.
-In view of this, for purposes of complying with the requirements of paragraph 18 of SB-FRS 24, the disclosure of transactions and outstanding balances with Government-related entities (other than Ministries, Organs of State and other Statutory Boards), are not required unless there are circumstances to indicate that these transactions are unusual and their disclosure would be of interest to primary users of the financial statements, e.g. transactions not carried out in normal course of business, not on market terms etc. For transactions and outstanding balances that are not exempt from disclosure as a result of this paragraph, a reporting entity may choose to provide reduced disclosures that are permitted by paragraphs 25 to 27. - A reporting entity is exempt from the disclosure requirements of paragraph 18 in relation to related party transactions and outstanding balances, including commitments, with: - (a) a government that has joint control of, or significant influence over, the reporting entity; and - (b) another entity that is a related party because the same government has control or joint control of, or significant influence over, both the reporting entity and the other entity.
+In view of this, for purposes of complying with the requirements of paragraph 18 of SB-FRS 24, the disclosure of transactions with Government-related entities (other than Ministries, Organs of State and other Statutory Boards), are not required unless there are circumstances to indicate that these transactions are unusual and their disclosure would be of interest to readers of the financial statements, e.g. transactions not carried out in normal course of business, not on market terms etc. For transactions that are not exempt from disclosure as a result of this paragraph, a reporting entity may choose to provide reduced disclosures that are permitted by paragraphs 25 to 27. - A reporting entity is exempt from the disclosure requirements of paragraph 18 in relation to related party transactions and outstanding balances, including commitments, with: - (a) a government that has joint control of, or significant influence over, the reporting entity; and - (b) another entity that is a related party because the same government has control or joint control of, or significant influence over, both the reporting entity and the other entity. - If a reporting entity applies the exemption in paragraph 25, it shall disclose the following about the transactions and related outstanding balances referred to in paragraph 25: